-- the profit generated during the year, and also; - the payment of dividend totalling of €15.0m.
+- the profit generated during the year; - the payment of dividend totalling €40.0m.

-E.2 Solvency Capital Requirement and Minimum Capital Requirement The whole amount of the Own Funds is eligible to cover the Solvency Capital Requirement and the Minimum Capital Requirement.
+The whole amount of the Own Funds is eligible to cover the Solvency Capital Requirement and the Minimum Capital Requirement.

 There are no amounts within the Own Funds that arise from transitional arrangements, and no ancillary Own Funds.